Back to Journal

 3. Apply for homestead exemption by March 1 to reduce your taxable value

-The portability benefit: If you're selling a Florida homestead and buying another Florida homestead, you can "port" up to $500,000 of your SOH benefit to your new home.
+The portability benefit: If you're selling a Florida homestead and buying another Florida homestead, you can "port" up to $500,000 of your accumulated SOH benefit to your new home (Fla.
+Stat. §193.155(8)).
 This can significantly reduce your first-year assessment at the new property.
-File the portability application with the homestead exemption by March 1 of the year following your purchase.
+Portability is a separate form from the exemption itself: file Form DR-501T (Transfer of Homestead Assessment Difference) along with your homestead application (Form DR-501) by March 1 of the year following your purchase.
+You must establish the new homestead within three tax years of leaving the old one.

 Homestead exemption: don't miss this one